c272/stork-lang/README.md

 The language is currently not ready for general use, and is currently in the lexing/action tree stage of development.
 If, however, you want to contribute to the library, feel free to fork and make a pull request, which are considered on a case-by-case basis.
 Please remember to check the pull request templates beforehand.

 ## Building Stork
 To build the interpreter or transpiler for Stork, you need at least Visual Studio 2015 (Update 3) or higher.
-Since Stork uses .NET Standard, this is not compileable (at least through traditional methods) on Linux or Mac.
+Since Stork uses .NET Standard, this is only compileable on Linux through the use of Mono.

 (*Note: The transpiler **will** output files that are compileable on Mac and Linux, however the transpiler itself and the interpreter are strictly Windows-only.*)